aarnphm/morph/docs/content/VnVPlan/VnVPlan.md

    - Input: Unintelligible prompt (e.g., "asdh123!@#")
    - Output: Error message requesting input refinement
    - Test Case Derivation: Derived from FR-1's need for robust input handling
-   - How test will be performed: Enter nonsensical characters and verify appropriate error message appears.
+   - How test will be performed: Enter nonsensical characters and verify that an input validation error message appears clearly instructing the user to revise their input due to unrecognized content.

 3. **Test-FR-P3**

    - Control: Manual
    - Initial State: Editor opened, planning mode active
-   - Input: Large text block (500+ words) on climate change
+   - Input: Large text block (`LARGE_INPUT_SIZE`) on climate change
-   - Output: Condensed suggestions or length warning within 10 seconds
+   - Output: Condensed suggestions or length warning within `LENGTH_RESPONSE_TIME`
    - Test Case Derivation: Based on FR-1's requirement for handling varied input lengths
-   - How test will be performed: Paste large text block and verify system provides appropriate response.
+   - How test will be performed: Paste a `LARGE_INPUT_SIZE` word passage and verify that the system responds within `LENGTH_RESPONSE_TIME` with a clear length-related warning message prompting the user to shorten the input.

 #### Text Generation Features

 These tests verify requirements FR-4 through FR-7, focusing on the system's text generation and style adaptation capabilities.